mono/website/docs/about-mono/roadmap.md

 *Last update: November, 2014*

-We are adopting a new development system where new features are developed in branches and merged into master after they have been completed and they pass our QA tests.
+We are adopting a new development system where new features are developed in branches and merged into master after they have been completed and they pass our QA tests.<br/>
-The goal is to reduce our feature and bug fix inventory and deliver those fixes shortly after they are fixed to Mono users.
+The goal is to reduce our feature and bug fix inventory and deliver those fixes shortly after they are fixed to Mono users.<br/>
 For more information see: [http://tirania.org/blog/archive/2011/Oct-14.html](http://tirania.org/blog/archive/2011/Oct-14.html)

 We are now integrating [.NET Open Source code into Mono](/docs/about-mono/dotnet-integration).